hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/DNS.md

 a list of a large amount of ltd's here [click here](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).

-second main lever is whare is before the last dot for exemple google.com google is the second main level domain
+second main level is what is before the last dot for exemple google.com google is the second main level domain

+subdomain is what is before the second to last dot for exemple in re